Rei-SwitchBot/faq/en-us-second-reply/Presence Sensor.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting Failed to Add SwitchBot Presence Sensor to SwitchBot App

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A screen recording showing the device failing to pair with the SwitchBot app.

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting SwitchBot Presence Sensor Failing to Connect the Hub

+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A screenshot displaying the Bluetooth connection status can be found by navigating in the SwitchBot app to Profile → Manage Hubs → the relevant hub.

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.